merce-fra/reqkit/README.md

 - Pono-RT (https://github.com/osankur/pono-rt/) (executable `pono-rt`)

 These can be installed for Linux x86_64 by running the scripts `scripts/setup_*.sh`.

+## Input Formats
+1. Simplified Universal Patterns (SUP)
+    The main input format is simplified universal patterns (SUP).
+These are interpreted as timed automata as described in the paper.
+    The input format defines the list `REQ_SET` of requirements in the following format:

+    ```python
+    on = Bool('on')
+    blink = Bool('blink')
+    REQ_SET = [
+            [ on , True , True , 0, 0, 0, 0, True, on, Not(on), 10, 10],
+            [ And(blink, Not(on)), Not(on), True, 10, 10, 0, 0, True, True, on, 0, 0]
+        ]
+    ```

+    The first two lines declare two variables `on`, and `blink`.
+The list `REQ_SET` contains a list of SUP requirements.
+    Each element specifies the tuple `(TSE, TC, TEE, Tmin, Tmax, Lmin, Lmax, ASE, AC, AEE, Amin, Amax)`.
+Here Boolean expressions use Z3 constructs, while time bounds are integers.

+    The definition above comes from `examples/flashing1.py`.
+One can see that there is an import statement so that Z3 constructs are in the scope.
+    In addition, the parameter `AlPHA` specifies the unfolding bound for bounded model checking (but this is overriden by the command line option `--bmc-bound` which is preferable).
+Parameters `BETA` and `MAX_PTRACE` are only used for repair and can be set to these default values.
+    `COND_INIT` can be used to set the initial values of the variables but it is often kept empty.

+    Other examples can be found in `examples/*.py`.

+2. Structured English
+    The second input format we support is a fragment of structured English used in other tools such as Hanfor.
+    The list of all patterns supported are given in the folder `lib/translator/tests/patterns`.
+Each pattern is translated to SUP;
+    these translations are given in the Cram test file `lib/translator/tests/req_patterns.t`.
+    This file thus defines the semantics of these patterns in our tool as SUP patterns to which they are converted.

+    Examples can be found in `examples/*.req`.

 ## Usage and Examples
 ### Examples from the paper